-The romantic Princes’ Islands, with their charming waterfront villages, fin-de-siécle architecture, wooded hills and rocky coves, have always been a favourite retreat from the mainland.
-Set in the Sea of Marmara between 15km and 30km southeast of the city, the islands are easily accessible by ferry from İstanbul and can be very crowded in summer, especially at weekends.
-Cars are banned on the islands, so transport is either by foot, phaeton (horse-drawn carriage), bike or donkey.
-Their proximity to the city make them an easy, enjoyable and very cheap day-trip, but if you do wish to overnight you’ll find accommodation both over-priced and, especially on summer weekends, hard to come by.
+With their charming waterfront villages, fin-de-siècle architecture, wooded hills and rocky coves, the romantic Princes’ Islands have always been a favourite retreat from the mainland.
+Set in the Sea of Marmara between 15km and 30km southeast of the city, the islands are easily accessible by ferry from İstanbul, and can get very crowded in summer, especially at weekends.
+Cars are banned on the islands, so transport is either by foot, phaeton (horse-drawn carriage), hired bike or donkey.
+Their proximity to the city makes them an easy, enjoyable and very cheap day-trip, but accommodation is surprisingly expensive, and, on summer weekends, hard to come by.

-The copper mines of Chalkitis (Heybeliada) were famed in antiquity, but though long since exhausted they are still visible near Çam Limanı.
-In the Byzantine era, numerous convents and monasteries were built on the islands, which soon became luxurious prisons for banished emperors, empresses and princes (often after they had been blinded).
+The copper mines of Chalkitis (Heybeliada), famed in antiquity, are long since exhausted, but they remain visible near Çam Limanı.
+During the Byzantine era, numerous convents and monasteries were built on the islands, which soon became luxurious prisons for banished emperors, empresses and princes (often after they had been blinded).
 The islands were neglected by the conquering Ottoman Turks and became a place of refuge for Greek, Armenian and Jewish communities.